Description

 Make sure to pay attention to the column name for each Attribute.
 They need to match the column name as it is defined in the database table.

-File Config Tab
+File and Directory Config Tabs

 Example Output